JimmyLaurent/lycos/docs/api-reference.md

 ```

 ### link
-Get the first link and transform it to an absolute url if necessary
+Get the first link and transform it to an absolute url if necessary.

 ##### scraper.link([selector])